 There are a few problems with this type of email, and you can sense them as you are reading it.
-Someone did not use your name, and the whole thing just feels robotic and computerized.
-Worse still, the email points out that nothing can be done to fix the customer’s problem because it is after business hours.
-It is one thing to tell a customer that you can’t fix their problems after you have tried, or at least heard what they had to say, but to tell them right away with the first response that you can’t fix their problems, without even talking to them, can be a put off.
+The whole thing feels robotic and computerized.
+Worse still, the email points out that nothing is getting done to fix the client’s problem because business hours are done for the day.

 How to Send Better Emails and Make Better Scripts

 You could consider sending out personalized emails yourself.
-No matter how big your company is, it should still be rooted in making the customers happy.
-However, it takes a lot of time and commitment that many business owners do not have.
-If you are wanting your business to have expanded hours for customer response, it is a great idea to hire a contact center like KPI Connect that is able to provide customer service email response outside of your normal business hours.
-This way your customers are able to be replied to by a real person vs an automated response.
-Whether you’re sending personal emails or automated scripted emails, it’s important that your customers feel like they have been heard.
+Even big companies need to make their customers happy.
+However, responding to emails takes a lot of time and commitment that many business owners do not have.
+If you are wanting your business to have expanded hours for customer response, hire a contact center like KPI Connect.
+We can provide customer service email communication outside of your normal business hours.